 …horse and rider were cast down together.
 The hollows were filled with bodies.
 The groves were glutted with the fallen.
 The babbling, rushing streams flowed red with blood.
 Blood commingled with blood, human with that of pack animals.
 The horrors that took place there defy all description.
 Since they could neither advance nor retreat… the Romans, like cattle in their pens, were cut down in this gorge.

-At this point, with disaster looming and panic beginning to spread, the Sultan executed what in modern military parlance is called PSYOPS (Psychological Operations).
-On the bluffs above the masses struggling in the defile, a lance was raised bearing upon it the severed head of the Emperor’s nephew, Andronikus Vatatzes; who had been commanding the diversionary force far to the north against Amasia.
-This expedition had also come to ruin a week earlier, and news of this was now for the first time provided by the grizzly site of its commander’s severed head.
+At this point, with disaster looming and panic beginning to spread, the Sultan employed what is known in modern military parlance as PSYOPS (Psychological Operations).
+On the bluffs above the struggling masses in the defile, a lance was raised bearing upon it the severed head of the Emperor’s nephew, Andronikus Vatatzes; who had been commanding the diversionary force far to the north against Amasia.
+This expedition had also come to ruin a week earlier, and news of this was for the first time now provided by the grizzly site of its commander’s severed head.

-Sight of his nephew’s head, combined with the unfolding disaster before him, left Manuel stricken and despondent, in the words of Niketas.
-For the remainder of the battle he was strangely detached as events unfolded, and today we would recognized him having fallen into a state of psychological shock.
+This sight, combined with the unfolding disaster before him, left Manuel (in the words of Niketas) despondent and stricken.
+For the remainder of the battle he was strangely detached as events unfolded.
+Today we would recognize him as having fallen into a state of psychological shock.
 Abandoning the role of commander-in-chief, he rashly pressed forward with his retinue (oikeioi) and the “Left Wing” division into the pass, further compounding the magnitude of the disaster by in effect throwing good money after bad.

 Manuel exhorted his men to clear the way ahead, and many perished in the attempt.
 The wagons blocking their progress were overturned and their vital cargo cast into gullies on either side of the road.
 Though the army’s supplies and siege equipment was thus lost, the rear divisions of the army could press forward.
 Repeatedly the Romans attempted to clear the Turks from the high ground to either flank, but were repulsed at every attempt, the Turks having the tactical advantage of fighting from higher ground.

 The pathway forward was cut by seven “trench-like and contiguous valleys”, which the army must fight through, and the pass narrowed and widened at different stages.
 All these side valleys as well as the hills above teemed with Turkish bands; each of which had to be driven back.
-At some stage, late in the day, a violent sandstorm briefly swept through the pass, turning an already nightmare situation worse.
-Men fought blindly, sometimes killing friend instead of foe.
-Dead clogged the ravines and gullies, which became one mass grave for Romans and Turks, horses and pack mules alike.
+At some stage, late in the day, a violent sandstorm briefly swept through the pass, turning an already nightmare situation even worse.
+Men fought blindly, blowing sand stinging their eyes; sometimes killing friend instead of foe.
+The dead clogged the ravines and gullies, which became one mass grave for Romans and Turks, horses and pack mules alike.

 While the two men were so occupied, a Turk came along and attempted to steal the emperor’s horse, tethered to the tree.
-Manuel (apparently recovering himself), struck the miscreant a blow to the head with the broken piece of his lance, knocking the Turk to the ground.
+Manuel (apparently recovering himself) struck this miscreant a blow to the head with the broken piece of his lance, knocking the Turk to the ground.
 Other Turks, however, in search of captives, were drawn to the scene and beset the two Romans.
 Manuel took up his companion’s still intact lance, and as a Turk charged down upon him speared the man through the side and killed him.
 The trooper at his side drew his sword and cut off the head of another.
-But the unequal contest would have ended badly for both in the end had not a troop of ten Roman cavalrymen arrived and drove off their tormentors.
+But the unequal contest could only have ended badly for both had not a troop of ten Roman cavalrymen arrived and drove off their tormentors.

 “All were mounted on Arabian stallions, and in appearance they stood out from the many: they carried elegant weapons, and their horses were bedecked with splendid ornaments, in particular with adornments of tinkling bells suspended from the horsehair that reached far down (their mounts) neck.”

 But Manuel and this brave band fought their way through, driving off these assailants.
-Pressing on, they defeated all attempts to take the emperor, and eventually won through to the end of the pass and were able to join the vanguard division, who had long reached the the table land beyond and set up a camp; as well as other survivors of the column able to fight their way through.
+Pressing on, they defeated all attempts to take the emperor.
+Along with other survivors of the column they were able to fight their way through and eventually win through to the end of the pass and the table land beyond.
+Here they were able to join the vanguard division, which had set up a camp.
 The vanguard’s commanders had long been anxious for the emperor’s safety, and now were overjoyed to see Manuel, won free of the trap.

 Not all were so lucky.
 John Kantakouzenos, commander of the “Left Wing”, also found himself alone and beset by many Turkish opponents.
 Fighting bravely, he looked about for any who would rally to his side.
 But it was every man for himself, and he was cut down in sight of the emperor he served as Manuel and his band passed by.

 As night fell, Andronikos Kontostephanos appeared with the rear guard, which had an easier time of it late in the day.
-Many of the Turks that had earlier blocked the pass or were posted in the heights above had filled their saddlebags with loot, and scattered back into the hills, satisfied with a good day’s work.
+Many of the Turkomen that had earlier blocked the pass or were posted in the heights above had filled their saddlebags with loot and scattered back into the hills, satisfied with a good day’s work.

 The Battle of Myriocephalon was over.

 As with much of his ambitious foreign policy ventures, Manuel here overreached.
 Byzantium was no longer the powerful Eastern Roman Empire of even a century before, and had neither the financial or military resources to dominate its neighbors and regain its lost territories.
-His expansionist policies were ultimately unsustainable, and made enemies on nearly every front.
+His expansionist policies were ultimately unsustainable, and only served to make enemies on nearly every front.